Skewarkey Primitive Baptist Church

 Skewarkey Primitive Baptist Church is a historic Primitive Baptist church located near Williamston, Martin County, North Carolina.
 It was built in 1858–1859, and is a one-story, front-gable timber-frame building in a simply rendered Greek Revival style.
 The building measures just over 60 feet deep and 40 feet wide.
 Located on the property is the contributing church cemetery.
+A historic marker denoting the history of the church was erected in 1959 by the state of North Carolina.

+Joseph Needleman was attacked and castrated in the area just behind the church in 1925; the location of the attack is sometimes given as the church cemetery.

 It was added to the National Register of Historic Places in 2005.